If you’re new to teaching kindergarten…welcome! I’m so glad you’re here!

 Every single day is a new adventure filled with curiosity, learning, new experiences, and joy!
-I’m excited to help you prepare for your new teaching assignment in kindergarten.
+I’m excited to share my ideas and hopefully help you prepare for your new teaching assignment in kindergarten.
 Let’s talk about the 5 things you can do to teach kindergarten like a pro!

 1. Start With an Overview